Swapnil-Sagar/ERC20_transfer_dapp/README.md

 ## How to Get wETH

-If you don't have wETH tokens, here are the steps to obtain them:
+If you don't have wETH tokens, here are the requierd steps to obtain them:

 1. **Obtain GoreliETH**: Get GoreliETH from any faucet available for the Goreli Testnet.